marshular/postal_maker/README.md

 # postal_maker
 It makes postals I guess?
 I made this because Im working on a Liberty City server and needed postals, and some guy was selling them for $30.
 So I decided to try out my "coding" skills and make something of my own.

-Please keep in-mind this is my "first" actual script i made on my own, so feedback would be much appreciated.
+Please keep in-mind this is my "first" actual script I made on my own, so feedback would be much appreciated.

 ## Tutorial
 1. Start the script